lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

 [`Alimi, et al., 2020 <https://doi.org/10.1016/j.media.2020.101760>`_].
 Alimi's method is computationally efficient and is characterized by improved angular precision and resolution with respect to deriving the ODFs by modeling local directional histograms of discretized fiber orientations.
-The multiscale estimation of fiber ODFs may be enabled by specifying a list of super-voxel sides (in μm):
+The multiscale estimation of fiber ODFs may be enabled by providing a list of super-voxel sides (in μm) via the ``-o/--odf-res`` option:

 .. code-block:: console

    $ ... --odf-res 25 50

-The Foa3D tool also provides the possibility to directly repeat the fiber ODFs estimation, skipping the Frangi filtering stage, if a pre-computed fiber orientation vector map is provided as input in place of the raw microscopy image reconstruction.
+The Foa3D tool also provides the possibility to directly repeat the fiber ODFs estimation, skipping the Frangi filtering stage, if a pre-computed fiber orientation vector map is feeded as input in place of the raw microscopy image reconstruction.
 NumPy and HDF5 files are both supported:

 .. code-block:: console

-   $ python -m foa3d.py ../fiber_vec.h5 --odf-res 100
+   $ python -m foa3d.py fiber_vec.h5 --odf-res 100

 The fiber ODFs returned by the Foa3D tool may be accessed using the open source MRtrix3 software package for medical image processing and visualization